About Chicken, Dark, W/O Sauce

 What is the lysine-arginine ratio of Chicken, Dark, W/O Sauce?

-The lysine-arginine ratio of Chicken, Dark, W/O Sauce is 1.41.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Chicken, Dark, W/O Sauce is 1.41, calculated from 1706.40mg lysine and 1211.00mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Bravado Labs Advanced Lysine Immune Boost